kwuvw/Kwuvw/README.md

 ## Hi there 👋

-Beginner developer.
+I'm beginner developer.
 I’m learning programming and building projects for practice and my portfolio.
 Interested in application development and user interfaces.

 ### Skills